oguzy/ovizart/README.md

 * Install zc.buildout and some other Python bindings that are used at the application

 python-dpkt is used to handle protocol based information.
-It is both used for getting TCP/UDP pached headers, payloads, sized and application level data.
+It is both used for getting TCP/UDP packed headers, payloads, sized and application level data.

 python-magic is used to get file MIME types.